aabbtree77/schatzhauser/docs/architecture.md

 These rules eliminate 80 percent of the mess:

-- A guard (protector's common type/interface) is never nil, disabled means inactive, not absent.
+- A guard is never nil, disabled means inactive, not absent.

 - Defaults + validation + fatal errors live in config, no paranoid checks elsewhere.